mflova/mflova-coding-guidelines/python/math_optimization/concepts.md

       The further away you move, the least accurate they would be.
 The idea of the trust region is to take into account this problem.
 They are the slowest ones but, at the same time, the most robust ones. `least_squares` from `scipy` uses this one by default.
+Therefore, some of them are `LS` oriented.

     - Misc: These ones are typically a combination of the previous ones that do not fit into the previous definitions:

-      - Levenberg-Marquadt: This one uses a combination between gradient descent and Gaussian-Newton ones for the learning step.
+      - Levenberg-Marquadt (`LS`): This one uses a combination between gradient descent and Gaussian-Newton ones for the learning step.
 This algorithm calculates a metric that indicate the quality of the Hessian approximation made by the Gaussian-Newton method.
 If the confidence is low, this parameter would give much more strength to the gradient descent technique (and hence using a constant learning rate).
 This way the algorithm takes the best from each method: goes quicker when the approximation is good and decelarates when not.

+(*): All those methods marked as `LS` are specifically designed for `Least-Squares` methods.
+These ones would take a whole vector of residuals to be minimized.
+They are able to better understand the underlying problem when the meaning of the residuals have some specific weights individually.
+This information would be a bit lost if we do the sum or average of all of them.

 ## Well behaved problems